ngocjohn/lunar-phase/README.md

-# :moon: Lunar Phase Integration for Home Assistant
+# 🌘 Lunar Phase Integration for Home Assistant

-## Overview

 The Lunar Phase integration is a custom component for Home Assistant that provides detailed information about the current phase of the moon.
 This integration leverages precise astronomical calculations to deliver accurate lunar data, making it a valuable addition for those interested in astronomy, astrology, or just tracking the moon's phases.